fs-linguistics/Fachschaft-Planning/README.md

 ## Next meeting(s):

-- Tuesday, 30rd of January at 6:30PM in Brechtbau room 035
+- Tuesday, 6th of February at 6:30PM in Brechtbau room 035

 ## Agenda for next time